luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 	6: eth0: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN group default qlen 1000
 		link/ether 5c:bb:f6:9e:ee:fa brd ff:ff:ff:ff:ff:ff
 ```
-- to fix this go to directory in which Ubuntu keeps networking configs (if you use different OS you'll need to dig deeper, see reference links at the end of this section)
+- to fix this go to directory in which Ubuntu keeps networking configs (if you use different OS you'll need to dig deeper, see reference links at the end of the full file)
 `cd /lib/systemd/network/`
 - create and edit a new file
 `nano wsl_external.network`